martinpitt/umockdev/README.rst

 - The ``umockdev-record`` program generates text dumps (conventionally called ``*.umockdev``) of some specified, or all of the system's devices and their sysfs attributes and udev properties.
-It can also record ioctls that a particular program sends and receives to/from a device, and store them into a text file (conventionally called ``*.ioctl``).
+It can also record ioctls and reads/writes that a particular program sends and receives to/from a device, and store them into a text file (conventionally called ``*.ioctl`` for ioctl records, and ``*.script`` for read/write records).

 - The libumockdev library provides the ``UMockdevTestbed`` GObject class which builds sysfs and /dev testbeds, provides API to generate devices,